impracticalcoders/zoom-autolink/README.md

 2. Create your Deta DB and name it as tt

-3. place the API key in your vercel environment variables
+3. obtain the API KEY and run this command vercel secrets add PROJECT_API_KEY Your_API_Key_Here

 4. Install dependencies